Talking Shop: A History of Patta Collaborations

 These are the words and motto of one of the most recognised and influential style boutiques in the world.

-Since the first box of personally-curated sneakers travelled from the other side of the world to reach their shelves in 2004, Patta has released over 50 collaborations.
-We’ve shortlisted those to compile a few of our favourites, and placed them in chronological order – from their very first Air Max 90, all the way to this year’s highly anticipated Air Jordan 7.
+Since the first box of personally-curated sneakers travelled from the other side of the world to reach their shelves in 2004, Patta have released over 50 collaborations.
+We’ve shortlisted those to compile a few of our favourites and placed them in chronological order – from their very first Air Max 90, all the way to this year’s highly anticipated Air Max Plus.

 A clear nod to their home country’s popular recreational drug culture, the Nike Air Max 90 ‘Homegrown’ is one of the most sought-after Air Maxes in the world.
 Currently fetching over $1000 on the resell market, owning a pair of these is a guaranteed ‘props’ from those who know.

-The initial release of this ‘420’ friendly Air Max was schedule to coincide with the launch of popular online Dutch Magazine ‘Homegrown/State Magazine’ and was accompanied by quite a suggestive marketing video.,
+The initial release of this ‘420’ friendly Air Max was scheduled to coincide with the launch of popular online Dutch Magazine ‘Homegrown/State Magazine’ and was accompanied by quite a suggestive marketing video.

 Patta x Asics GEL-Lyte III (2007)